Colon (punctuation): Use of capitals

-Use of capitalization or lower-case after a colon varies.
-In British English, and in most Commonwealth countries, the word following the colon is in lower case unless it is normally capitalized for some other reason, as with proper nouns and acronyms.
-British English also capitalizes a new sentence introduced by colon's segmental use.
+Use of capitalization or lowercase after a colon varies.
+In British English, and in most Commonwealth countries, the word following the colon is in lowercase unless it is normally capitalized for some other reason, as with proper nouns and acronyms.
+British English also capitalizes a new sentence introduced by a colon's segmental use.

-American English goes further and permits writers to similarly capitalize the first word of any independent clause following a colon.
+American English permits writers to similarly capitalize the first word of any independent clause following a colon.
 This follows the guidelines of some modern American style guides, including those published by the Associated Press and the Modern Language Association.
 The Chicago Manual of Style, however, requires capitalization only when the colon introduces a direct quotation, a direct question, or two or more complete sentences.

-In many European languages, the colon is usually followed by a lower-case letter unless the upper case is required for other reasons, as with British English.
+In many European languages, the colon is usually followed by a lowercase letter unless the upper case is required for other reasons, as with British English.
 German usage requires capitalization of independent clauses following a colon.
 Dutch further capitalizes the first word of any quotation following a colon, even if it is not a complete sentence on its own.

-Spacing
+Spacing and parentheses

 In print, a thin space was traditionally placed before a colon and a thick space after it.
 In modern English-language printing, no space is placed before a colon and a single space is placed after it.
 In French-language typing and printing, the traditional rules are preserved.

 One or two spaces may be and have been used after a colon.
 The older convention (designed to be used by monospaced fonts) was to use two spaces after a colon.

+In modern typography, a colon will be placed outside the closing parenthesis introducing a list.
+In very early English typography, it could be placed inside, as seen in Roger Williams' 1643 book about the Native American languages of New England.